Collection

 The artist expresses his statement of intent:

-To reveal from the depths of their hidden work.
+To reveal from the depths of his hidden work.

 VENUS

-It is the exhibition debut and the gateway that will lead to showing
+It is the debut of the exhibition and the gateway that will lead to the exhibition.

 the complete works of